Pickles by Brian Crane for August 02, 2020

 11. Missing large

-Khatkhattu Premium Member almost 4 years ago
+Khatkhattu Premium Member over 4 years ago

 If you use anything above a fifth grade vocabulary most people will not understand your message.
 When we provide patient education, that is the goal.
 One time, a surgeon was explaining a procedure to the parents involving the genitals.
 Understanding did not dawn on the parents until he started using the terms “bag” and “balls”.